 Atmos and VR

-With virtual reality set to be the big tech story of 2016, 3D audio has never been more important.
+With virtual reality still on the rise, 3D audio has never been more important.
 Recreating the way we hear sounds in day-to-day life makes all the difference to how immersive a VR experience feels.

-Last year, Dolby announced it would be working with VR content creator Jaunt to add Atmos sound to three of the company’s VR experiences: Black Mass, Kaiju Fury!, and video from a Paul McCartney concert entitled Live and Let Die.
+Dolby has already worked with VR content creator Jaunt to add Atmos sound to three of the company’s VR experiences: Black Mass, Kaiju Fury!, and video from a Paul McCartney concert entitled Live and Let Die.

 Related: What is virtual reality?